|Table||68-72% (table % ≤ depth %)|

-An octahedron of diamond rough can yield two princess stones.
-They can be cut to maximize carat weight or to maximize light performance.
+Princess diamonds can be cut to maximize carat weight or light performance.
 If they’re cut to maximize carats, then they will have flatter tops and larger tables.
 If they’re cut to maximize light performance, then material is sacrificed to produce a higher crown height and a smaller table (see images below).
 A moderately high crown provides more opportunity for light to refract and produce fire.
 Since a diamond’s purpose is to be as shiny and fiery as possible, light performance is preferable to carat weight.

 How do our recommended depth and table proportions compare to available princess diamonds?
 We plotted the proportions data for all princess diamonds in our database from James Allen and Blue Nile in the figure below.
 Our recommended depth 71-75% and table 68-72% are outlined by the green box.